tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/unsupervised-learning-101.md

 The article covers several topics:
 1. What is Unsupervised Learning?
 2. Unsupervised Learning Algorithms
-3. A Regression Example
+3. A Clustering Example
+4. An Association Example
-4. A Classification Example
+5. A Dimensionality Reduction Example

 ## What is Unsupervised Learning?

 This type of machine learning learns from data without human supervision.
-These models can detect patterns in data without specified labels or outcomes.
+These models can detect previously unknown patterns in datasets without specified labels or outcomes.
 It uses self-learning algorithms to structure information based on similarities, differences, and patterns in data.
-Unsupervised learning approaches are often used to find structure in large datasets, and create a more compact representation of data.
+Unsupervised learning approaches are often used to find structure in large datasets, and create a more compact representation of the data that is easier to understand.

 Different approaches are clustering, association, and dimensionality reduction:
 * Clustering